andypiper/theindiebeat-simple-player/README.md

-# TIBR Radio - Desktop Client
+# The Indie Beat - Simple Desktop Client

 A small system tray application for streaming [The Indie Beat Radio](https://theindiebeat.fm).